 Skills, experience, and education useful in running a snow cone business

-Running a snow cone business doesn’t require a business degree, but certain skills and experiences can help to increase the chances of the business being a success.
+Running a snow cone stand doesn’t require a business degree, but certain skills and experiences can help to increase the chances of the business being a success.

 Customer service skills.
 Engaging with customers is a large part of this business.
 A warm, welcoming personality and strong customer service skills will go far, especially when a business repeatedly sells at the same location.